MITRECND/WhoDat/README.md

                         entry (mutually exclusive to -x) -o COMMENT, --comment=COMMENT
-                        Comment to store with metadata -r, --redo            Attempt to re-import a failed import
+                        Comment to store with metadata -r, --redo            Attempt to re-import a failed import or import more data, uses stored metatdata from previous import (-o and -x not required and will be ignored!!)
+  -u ES_URI, --es-uri=ES_URI
+                        Location of ElasticSearch Server (e.g.,
+                        foo.server.com:9200)
+  -p INDEX_PREFIX, --index-prefix=INDEX_PREFIX
+                        Index prefix to use in ElasticSearch (default: whois) --bulk-threads=BULK_THREADS
+                        How many threads to use for making bulk requests to ES
 </pre>